jeanlego/CV/other/confirm_interview_email.md

 - Deadline Pressure: How much pressure between releases is put on the developer, and what is the cause.
 - Autonomy: How autonomous would the position be? early stages vs later.
 - Learning resources: How well is the position documented (task and tools)?
-- Mentorship: Does Ubisoft practice mentoring, and if so, would the position be expected to be later doing so?
+- Mentorship: Does ${business} practice mentoring, and if so, would the position be expected to be later doing so?
 (I love doing this, hence the interest).
 - What are the steps between now and me working with you?

-Looking foward to tomorow.
+Looking foward to meeting you.

 cheers